Lost passports, visas, and BRPs.

 If you had an entry clearance or residence permit sticker (vignette) in your passport, you can apply for a replacement.
 If you are in the UK, see the Home Office's information Transferring your visa to a new passport.

 If you are outside the UK, you will need to make a normal Tier 4 application in order to replace and pay the full Tier 4 application fee.
 You will not need a new Confirmation of Acceptance for Studies (CAS), or financial evidence.
-Please see Applying for a Tier 4 visa - outside UK.
+Please see Applying for a Student Visa - outside UK.

 BRP lost or stolen outside the UK